 So that practical action step of finding a convenient, close gym or work out studio that offered group classes in the EVENINGS - has kept me not only accountable to working out 5-6 days a week but also looking FORWARD to taking Brittany’s HIIT class, or catching Logan’s TRX class or catching Stacey’s killer Barre class or Taylor’s hella fun Cardio Dance class.

-3. What have been the most rewarding parts of this new journey?
+3. So, what have been the most rewarding parts of this new weight loss journey?

 My real goal was to be able to eat a whole f$%^ing pizza, have about 3 gin and tonics, wake up the next day, look in the mirror and go “Damn.
 Still a total babe.” — What this meant to me was that one big feast of alcohol and all of the carbs in the universe doesn’t derail me from my fitness goals + body image, and throw this whole journey that’s been the case.
 I’ve eaten pizza and had cocktails and had seafood nights and you name it, and I’m still exercising 5-6 days a week, staying true to those goals and it’s showing.